Writing Names alongside Allah's Name in Mosques

 On the other hand, the 'full shahaada' carries a plus side as well, such as reaffirming to visitors that this place of worship believes in the guidance sent down to Muhammad rather than being any arbitrary place of worship belonging to other creeds that also believe in monotheism, but rejects the final prophet and the Scripture.

-To conclude, there are few things to consider in answering this question, but it is not a clear-cut answer.
+To conclude, there are few things to consider in answering this question, but there appears to be no hindering concern in declaring a factual statement.